October 31, 2019

 Life is good

 Today, CiCi is feeling well, building her strength and immune system.
-Dr. Ganguly emphasizes that he and the cancer care team strive not only to treat disease, but also to recover quality of life, returning patients to the activity and lifestyle they enjoy.
+Her cancer care team strives not only to treat disease, but also to recover quality of life, returning patients to the activity and lifestyle they enjoy.

 “I try to be as productive as possible, but I have a new normal,” CiCi says.
 “I know I need my rest.
 I try to limit my travel and take direct flights to control my environment a bit.
 Life is a little different, but it is good, and I am grateful.
 The team at the cancer center saved me twice.”